 “Um, master...”
 Lu shift back to bird form to hop up on Lei’s hip.
 “You’re talking to yourself again.”

 “Lu, I do not talk to myself,” he said with a glare back at her, but she didn’t seem threatened by it.
 “I merely think aloud.”

 “Oh, right!
 You’ve mentioned that before.
 It still sounds like you’re talking to yourself though.”

 “Is this what you people do all night long?”
 Mary cried out, beginning to pace about.
 She had lost her patience, but now, that they were engaging in their own inside jokes, she needed them to get back on track before she lost her mind.

 “Lounging in your chair while you smoke a reed and babble on about nonsense?
 Is this your idea of a good time or something?
 I don’t have eternity to wait around on you two!
 My sister has been twisted into something wicked, and you want to chit-chat about fey and accents?
 I cannot believe Anselm told me to put my faith in the likes of you!”

 “Tell me, Sun Dweller,” Lei looked back at the young woman, “what were your expectations of our evening activities then?
 You, who have only known the life of a mortal, long for things you have lost, believing you will find bliss by returning to simple days of youth.
 Mortals watch their lives pass them by with regret and longing for the past.
-For you, it is a small house in the countryside with you mother and father and sister.
-Such a sanctuary was shattered in one night in a late summer, when a man of the night stole your sister away.
+For you, it is a small house in the countryside with your mother and father and sister.
+Such a sanctuary was shattered in one night in late summer when a man of the night stole your sister away.
 Tell me this, child, what about that paradise should I find desirable?
-What you could possibly do to reclaim that lost bliss?”
+What could you possibly do to reclaim that lost bliss?”